Frequently Asked Questions

 Students will have 5 school days, including the scheduled or non-scheduled eLearning day, to complete any assigned work.

-Students and parents that have communicated a pre-arranged absence with the school will be marked absent during an eLearning day unless they provide updated documentation with the attendance office/front office of their school.
+Students and parents who have communicated a pre-arranged absence with the school will be marked absent during an eLearning day unless they provide updated documentation with the attendance office/front office of their school.

 Has Washington Township established a maximum number of eLearning days?